 Another way to squat is to use the TUSHY Ottoman toilet stool.
 Available in two pooping heights, this stool places you in a seated squat position to help unkink your colon and open the poop gates.

 If you’ve ever jogged with a colon full of poo, you know how hard it is to keep your booty clenched.
-Pounding the pavement sends your dookie toward the exit sign, so much that you may have to take a break to go #2 along the way.
+Good ole fashioned Jogging can effectively relieve constipation.
+The repetitive motion of jogging stimulates your digestive system and encourages bowel movements, making it easier to poop.
 If a jog isn’t helping, pick up the pace and take off into a full run.
 Be sure to guzzle down plenty of water to keep your digestive system hydrated.

 Biking

 Constipated with crap joints?
-Biking is a great lower-impact cardio exercise that stimulates your bowels through deep breathing, lower muscle stretching, improved blood flow, and better posture.
+Biking is a great lower-impact cardio exercise to relieve constipation immediately.
+Biking stimulates your bowels through deep breathing, lower muscle stretching, improved blood flow, and better posture.

 Pelvic Floor Exercises

 Activating your pelvic floor will give you legendary bladder control while also helping counter gut health problems, such as chronic constipation or incontinence.
-The end goal is to condition overactive, tight or weak pelvic floor muscles over time.
+Pelvic floor exercises strengthen the muscles that support the bladder, intestines, and uterus.
+These exercises help improve bowel movements by enhancing muscle coordination and control during defecation.

 Forward Lunge